Student-Teacher

 Teacher declares, “I have learned aspects and am cultivating skills.
 I want to share — to teach — to the willing students that show up to co-create with me.”

-Combined into student-teacher, we are truly free to express our heartistry with curiosity and generosity.
+Combined as student-teachers, we are truly free to express our heartistry with curiosity and generosity.

 Facilitating Mutual Thriving

-To facilitate means to make it easier than it would be without our skillful effort.
+Facilitating means making it easier than it would be without our skillful effort.

 It’s true that experts can ascertain the issue, declare the solution, and instruct on how it should be accomplished.
 Such one-way knowledge delivery can be useful.
 Expertise can indeed make lives easier and success more likely.
-But the identity of the expert often comes with arrogance and narrow-mindedness that blocks “outside” perspectives.
+However, the identity of The Expert often comes with arrogance and narrow-mindedness that blocks “outside” perspectives.

 The student-teacher attitude takes knowledge and wisdom to the next level.
 Of course, the teacher in us is actively growing in ability and understanding.
 The generous desire to share “what the teacher knows” with others is blended with a deep curiosity about the uniqueness that is every person, culture, and situation.